kirbs-btw/shuffle.ai/README.md

 - the frontend is just for show i think i should save the real playlist in some var in the backend --> the buttons just trigger some process there and don't pull the data from the html --> still thinking about how the add logic should look like

+- filter out basic words, something like I, you, and, filler words...